euaragon/euaragon/README.md

 - 👢 Bootstrap
 - ⌨️ JavaScript
 - ⚛️ React
-- PostgreSQL
+- ASP.NET 8
-- Sequelize
+- Blazor
-- Node
+- SQL Server

 You can also find me on [Instagram](https://www.instagram.com/ph.eugenioaragon/) and [LinkedIn](https://www.linkedin.com/in/eugenioaragon/)